KulikDM/pythresh/README.rst

 Additional `benchmarking <https://pythresh.readthedocs.io/en/latest/benchmark.html>`_
-has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).
+has been done on all the thresholders and it was found that the `META` thresholder performed best while the `CLF` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).
+However, for interpretability and general performance ``FILTER`` is good fit.

 ----